kinostl/Automatic-Liberation-Map/README.md

 This is also all very by the book, so you should feel safe there as well - Be a bit more mechanically literal than you normally would, and be on the look out for how generators might effect the gameplay.
 You'll want to check what the generators are and make a note of them somewhere, and reference them constantly to see if they're taking effect.
 They add a lot of the variety to the mission and introduce a lot of the additional danger that prevents anyone from being too comfortable for too long.

-## Can I share the map with my players?

-Honestly I suggest it.
-This is very hard to interpret otherwise.
-The future version plans to do a lot more note taking for everyone and use Progbot to handle the transitions between nodes.
-This should take a lot of handiwork off the Game Master and let them focus on interpetation instead, but for right now this seems like a standard amount of effort for a GM to accept when running a premade adventure.

-## I want to roll my own map!

-Thats cool!
-You can clone this repo and then run printLiberationMap.py, it'll give you github flavored markdown that you can put into a gist or something to get pretty formatting.

 ## I want to modify this for something else!